LeninEscalante21/USStudents/README.md

 • Writing score: The student's score on a standardized writing test

 # Goal
-The goal of this project was to determine key factors that positively impact the overall performance of the students
+Determine relevant factors that positively impact the overall performance of the students

+# Table of contents